 Teeth can get stained from a variety of things, and one of those things is a cavity.
 Cavities can form brown, black or white stains on your teeth.
 If any of these pop up in your smile, you may want to get your teeth checked out as soon as possible.
 By detecting these stains and getting treatment early on, you can avoid more complications later.

 When you understand the warning signs of cavities, and when you maintain good oral health, you can help protect your teeth from the severe damage that cavities can sometimes cause.
-For more information, or to schedule an appointment with our doctor in Exton, Pennsylvania, call us today at 610-363-6181.
+For more information, or to schedule an appointment with our dentist in Exton, Pennsylvania, call us today at 610-363-6181.